rabbitmq/internals/credit_flow.md

 The message store has a credit system for each of the clients that send writes to it.
 Every RabbitMQ queue would be a read/write client for this store.
-The message store has a credits mechanism to prevent a particular writer to overflow its inbox it with messages.
+The message store has a credits mechanism to prevent a particular writer to overflow its inbox with messages.
 Assuming current default values, when a writer starts talking to the message store, it receives an initial credit of 2000 messages, and it will receive more credit once 500 messages are processed.
 When is this